ros-wg-delib/rl_deliberation/slides/main.md

 # Deep Reinforcement Learning

-When the observation space is too large (or even continuous), a tabular method does not work.
+When the observation space is too large (or worse, continuous), tabular methods no longer work.

 Need a different function approximator -- *...why not a neural network?*